tomas-fryza/vhdl-labs/lab4-alu/README.md

    library ieee;
    use ieee.std_logic_1164.all;
-   use ieee.numeric_std.all;  -- Package for data type conversions
+   use ieee.numeric_std.all;  -- Package for data type conversions ...

-   architecture behavioral of alu is
+   architecture behavioral of alu_4bit is
        signal sig_res : std_logic_vector(4 downto 0);  -- Extra bit for carry
    begin